|| Home | About | Undergraduate | Postgraduate | Staff | Research | Current Students | News & Events | Contact Us ||

 Studying for a PhD/MPhil or LLM by Research

-Lancaster University Law School received a 5 rating in the last Research Assessment Exercise, indicating the independent judgment that research done in the School is of international standards of excellence.
+In the 2014 Research Excellence Framework (REF) over 80% of the Law School's research was rated as internationally excellent or world leading.
 Research in the School covers a wide range of legal and socio-legal issues, leading to an exciting, challenging and interdisciplinary research environment.

 The Law School offers programmes in Law and Criminology of supervised research leading to the degrees of LLM by Research, MPhil, or PhD: